Watch & Clock Bulletin Submission Guidelines

 Figures and Tables

 Photographs and illustrations must be submitted separately from the text as JPGs, TIFs, PSDs, etc. (minimum of 300 dpi or 1,000 kb).
 Each file must be named Figure 1, Figure 2, etc., followed by the author’s last name.
 All figures must be cited in the text in numeric order.
+If the size of an image’s subject is not specified in the main text and it is unclear how large the subject is by looking at the image, please include a scale in the image or an explanation in the accompanying caption.

 All figures must have captions.
 The caption contains a brief description of the figure; it may be either a phrase or a sentence or two.
 This information should not be repeated in the text.
 Include captions at the end of the text document.
 The following situations require sourcing to be added to the caption: